arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_persistent.md

 and uniqueness but different **storedValues** attributes.
 That means the value of **storedValues** is not considered by index creation calls when checking if an index is already present or needs to be created.
+In unique indexes, only the attributes in **fields** are checked for uniqueness, but the attributes in **storedValues** are not checked for their uniqueness.

 @RESTBODYPARAM{unique,boolean,optional,}
 if *true*, then create a unique index.
 Defaults to *false*.
+In unique indexes, only the attributes in **fields** are checked for uniqueness, but the attributes in **storedValues** are not checked for their uniqueness.

 @RESTBODYPARAM{sparse,boolean,optional,}
 if *true*, then create a sparse index.
 Defaults to *false*.